moratorium08/ctf_writeups/2020/hitcon/README.md

 ```

 Then, read a byte of cookie and call the corresponding function.
-By using this bl, you can retrive the cookie after the mid-check.
+By using this bl, you can retrieve the cookie after the mid-check.

 [tenet.py](tenet.py)